Urban Jungle, Born Fair

 In fact, we lobbied with the FCA (Financial Conduct Authority) about it and, as of 2022, it has now been banned.

 Jimmy, CEO and Co-Founder of Urban Jungle commented:

 “The FCA’s ban on price walking is welcome news to us, we think the practice is completely unfair and have always stood against it.
 We’re certain insurers will come up with more innovative ways to rip off their loyal customers and we’re glad to see the FCA will be monitoring this closely.

 We pride ourselves on fair insurance and we’re working towards a future where more consumers can feel confident in their finances.
 We will continue to push the FCA to help us make insurance fairer.”

 Before you take out a policy with us, we’ll ask you a few key questions - this should only take a few minutes.
 Then, we’ll give you a clear breakdown of how much the policy will cost and what cover is included.
 And finally, we know flexibility is important, so we’re happy to offer you the option to either pay-as-you-go monthly or pay in one go for the whole year.

-Plus, unlike other insurance provider we:
+Plus, unlike other insurance providers, for Urban Jungle insurance policies we: